apache/flink/docs/dev/table/connect.md

 The file system connector itself is included in Flink and does not require an additional dependency.
 A corresponding format needs to be specified for reading and writing rows from and to a file system.

 <span class="label label-danger">Attention</span> Make sure to include [Flink File System specific dependencies]({{ site.baseurl }}/ops/filesystems.html).

+<span class="label label-danger">Attention</span> File system sources and sinks for streaming are only experimental.
+In the future, we will support actual streaming use cases, i.e., directory monitoring and bucket output.

 ### Kafka Connector